samjd-zz/linkedin_ssi_booster/README.md

 ---

-## 🏛️ Coming Soon: RIA Canadian Law Knowledge Integration
+## 🏛️ Brainstorm Idea: RIA Canadian Law Knowledge Integration

 **Regulatory Intelligence Assistant (RIA) — 400K+ structured Canadian regulations as avatar grounding.**

-We're planning to integrate knowledge from the [Regulatory Intelligence Assistant](https://github.com/samjd-zz/regulatory-intelligence-assistant) project to give the avatar access to **structured Canadian legal and regulatory knowledge** for enhanced domain grounding.
+We're reviewing how to bring avatar intelligence to the [Regulatory Intelligence Assistant](https://github.com/samjd-zz/regulatory-intelligence-assistant) project as well as give the avatar access to **structured Canadian legal and regulatory knowledge** for enhanced domain grounding.

 **What RIA provides:**